usbrandon/log4mongo/branches/0.3/README.txt

 since the Unix epoch.
 However, MongoDB built-in console (bin/mongo) does represent dates formatted, even the dates were saved in native data type, which may be confusing [6].
+See testTimestampStoredNatively in tests (TestMongoDbAppender.java) if you want to get an idea.

 References
 ----------